 The boys were then found and cared for by two shepherds.

-Years later, during a disagreement on where would be the perfect hill to start their city, Romulus ended up killing his own brother Remus and fixing a settlement in Palatine Hill, where he founded Rome and became the first king of the Roman Kingdom.
+Years later, during a disagreement on where would be the perfect hill to start their city, Romulus killed his brother Remus and fixed a settlement in Palatine Hill, where he founded Rome and became the first king of the Roman Kingdom.

 Romulus was the first king of Rome and after his death, or disappearance, as some claim, six other kings ruled the kingdom, been replaced in 509BC when Rome became a Republic and was ruled by elected senators.

-It was in this period that Rome started to expand, dominating the Italian peninsula entirely spreading all the way over the Mediterranean.
+In this period, Rome started to expand, dominating the Italian peninsula entirely spreading all the way over the Mediterranean.

 After the death of Julius Caesar in 44BC and the victory of his adopted son Octavian over Mark Antony and Cleopatra, the Roman Senate granted him overarching power, turning him into the first Roman Emperor, and giving him the title “Augustus”.